Welcome to today's edition of the Rush 24-7 podcast.

 They're supposed to be.

-Well, same thing here.
+Well, the same thing here.

 President Obama has overused the bully pulpit of the presidency because every time he makes another speech or has another press conference, he receives a high level of intention, just like the barking dog in the Mighty Dog commercial.

-It's losing its effectiveness, and people are tuning out.
+It's losing its effectiveness and people are tuning out.

-Oh, it'll be interesting to see the ratings tonight.
+It'll be interesting to see the ratings tonight.

 Sometimes it seems that the POTUS changes his health care message more often than people change their underwear.

-It was health care reform, then it was insurance reform, then it was health care reform again, then it was insurance reform.
+It was healthcare reform, then it was insurance reform, then it was healthcare reform again, then it was insurance reform.

 The president's even changed the villains.

-First it was the Republicans, then it was talk radio, then Fox News, then the CBO.
+First, it was the Republicans, then it was talk radio, then Fox News, then the CBO.

 There was one period where the president dropped all the villains and tried to convince rabbis, priests, and ministers to deliver sermons on Obamacare because it's a moral thing to do.

-Originally the famous public option just had to be in the plan, and now, well, maybe it does, and maybe it doesn't.
+Originally, the famous public option just had to be in the plan, and now, well, maybe it does and maybe it doesn't.

 While it's sometimes necessary to refine or change product attributes and messages after the launch of an existing product, changing advertising messages for product during its introduction creates confusion and suspicion.